Martin Romualdez: Tenure

-On July 10, 2020, Martin and his wife Yedda Romualdez were among the 70 congressmen who voted "yes" to reject the franchise renewal of ABS-CBN.
+On July 10, 2020, Martin and his wife Yedda Marie Romualdez were among the 70 representatives who voted to reject the franchise renewal of ABS-CBN.

+House Speaker (2022–2025)

+Romualdez was as Speaker of the House of Representatives elected in July 2022, receiving the votes of the 284 House members.
+During his speakership, Romualdez also assumed legislative caretaker roles for the majority of the vacated districts during the 19th Congress, such as Cavite–7th (later filled by Crispin Diego Remulla), Negros Oriental–3rd, Batangas–6th, Palawan–3rd, Palawan–1st, Cavite–4th, and Negros Occidental–3rd.

-In November 2022, Romualdez, along with six other lawmakers, filed House Bill 6398 proposing the creation of the Maharlika Investment Fund, a sovereign wealth fund for the Philippines inspired from South Korea's Korea Investment Corporation.
+In November 2022, Romualdez, along with six other lawmakers, filed House Bill No. 6398 proposing the creation of the Maharlika Investment Fund, a sovereign wealth fund for the Philippines inspired by South Korea's Korea Investment Corporation.
 The proposal drew mixed reactions from economists and mostly negative reactions from the general public.